sk043/Regression_tests/README.md

 # regression_test

-To run : In terminal, type npx cypress open and run the desired files
+To run : In terminal, type npx cypress open and run the desired files.( You must have npm and node install in the device)

 Issues found